 Some capital items are available throughout the country.
 However, some are targeted to particular locations.
 You can only apply for the targeted capital items if they are listed under your MLC

 on this webpage.
-(The capital items webpage shows which items are targeted.)
+(Note that non-targeted capital items are not listed.)
+The capital items webpage shows which items are targeted.